KOTORCommunityPatches/K1_Community_Patch/Categories.md

 * Droid classes’ feat gain was reversed: [Droid Feat Gain Fix 1.0](https://deadlystream.com/files/file/865-kotor-droid-feat-gain-fix/)
 * The second Xor encounter is unavailable on Tatooine
 * Sand People disguises would misbehave if the player used the rapid transit system or loaded from a save while disguised
+* Some NPCs have wrong or missing sounds in their soundsets

 ## 2. Enhancements